Brian Duensing: College

-In as a freshman, Duensing went 6–2 with a 4.73 ERA and 60 strikeouts (versus 25 walks) in 78 innings over 18 appearances (12 starts).
-He replaced Shane Komine in the starting rotation in Big 12 play while Komine was injured.
-He won 6 games in a row before losing to Richmond in the Super Regional.
-He helped the Huskers reach the 2002 College World Series throwing 11.2 consecutive scoreless innings in the NCAA Regional and Super Regional until allowing three runs in the 9th inning.
-He was an honorable-mention freshman all-American and was on the Big 12 all-freshman team.
+In as a freshman, Duensing went 6–2 with a 4.73 ERA, 60 strikeouts, and 25 walks in 78 innings over 18 appearances (12 starts).
+He replaced Shane Komine in the starting rotation in Big 12 Conference play while Komine was injured.
+Duensing won 6 games in a row before losing to Richmond in the Super Regional.
+He helped the Huskers reach the College World Series throwing 11 2/3 consecutive scoreless innings in the Regional and Super Regional rounds until allowing three runs in the 9th inning.
+He was an honorable-mention freshman All-American and was on the Big 12 all-freshman team.

 His season was cut short by of an elbow injury that required surgery.
-He had gone 3–0 over four starts with a 2.42 ERA and 24 strikeouts versus six walks.
-After sitting out as a medical redshirt having Tommy John surgery, Duensing had a breakout season going 8–0 in with a 2.60 ERA in 21 appearances.
-He threw 15 consecutive shutout innings in the Big 12 baseball tournament and helped the Huskers reach the 2005 College World Series 50 miles away.
+He went 3–0 over four starts with a 2.42 ERA and 24 strikeouts versus six walks.
+After sitting out as a medical redshirt having Tommy John surgery, Duensing had a breakout season, going 8–0 in with a 2.60 ERA in 21 appearances.
+He threw 15 consecutive shutout innings in the Big 12 tournament and helped the Huskers reach the College World Series in Omaha.